rafsanhasin/symfony-scrapper/readme.md

 ## Important Note
-* If there is Cloudflare Verification on visiting the original site then use VPN and set your location to USA(I have test with this location).
+* If there is Cloudflare Verification on visiting the original site then use VPN and set your location to USA(I have tested with this location).